Grand Alliance of Order | Grand Alliance of Chaos

 Brutal greenskinned humanoids, orruks are a race totally dedicated to war that rampage across the realms in search of nothing more than a good fight.
 There are a number of different breeds of orruk, of which the armoured Ironjawz and feral Bonesplitterz are the most well-known, and all of them thrive on combat, growing bigger and stronger as they fight.
 Living in nomadic warclans, orruks have brought ruination to countless civilisations since the Age of Myth when they fought alongside their Great Green God Gorkamorka himself and they still dream of the day when enough of them join together in a new Great Waaagh! to fight alongside their dual deity once more and smash the realms asunder.

-- Demoted to Extra: When the original Grand Alliance: Destruction sourcebook was released there were three orruk factions: the generic Greenskinz; the Berserker Bonesplitterz; and the heavily armoured Ironjawz.
-Although more generic clans are still mentioned in the background material, the 2nd Edition release of Destruction Battletome: Orruk Warclans saw the removal of the Greenskinz as an official faction.
+- Demoted to Extra: When the original Grand Alliance: Destruction sourcebook was released there were three orruk factions: the generic Greenskinz, the savage Bonesplitterz and the heavily armoured Ironjawz.
+Although more generic clans are still mentioned in the background material, the Greenskinz were removed as playable units in 2nd Edition.

 - Funetik Aksent: As is traditional for Games Workshop greenskins, orruk speech is rendered phonetically in heavily broken English.

-- The Horde: Led by the biggest and strongest of their kind, the warclans of the orruks rampage across the Mortal Realms, drowning anything and everything in their path with a near endless tide of barbaric warriors that despise civilisation and wish for nothing more than a proper fight.
+- The Horde: Led by the biggest and strongest of their kind, the Orruk Warclans rampage across the Mortal Realms, drowning anything and everything in their path with a near endless tide of barbaric warriors that despise civilisation and wish for nothing more than a proper fight.

 - Large and in Charge: Orruks thrive on violence, growing bigger and stronger the more they fight.
 This quirk of biology coupled with the orruk beliefs that might makes right means that the largest orruks inevitably rise to leadership of their brethren.